Top 10 Camino Dishes on the Camino Frances

 carne-chilindron-camino-dishes-food-camino-de-santiago-caminoways

-From La Rioja region of course, famous for its red wine, you will find a variety of dishes cooked ‘a la Riojana’, ‘Rioja-style’, including potatoes.
-This is more than just a potato dish, the potatoes are stewed in a clear broth with chorizo sausage.
+From the La Rioja region, of course, famous for its red wine, you will find a variety of dishes cooked ‘a la Riojana’, ‘Rioja-style’, including potatoes.
+This is more than just a potato dish; the potatoes are stewed in a clear broth with chorizo sausage.

-Burgos has been elected the country’s gastronomic capital for 2018, an important accolade, reflecting the quality of the food you will find in the city of El Cid.
-Go for tapas in the many bars, offering a wide variety of flavours and combinations so you can taste as many different dishes as possible.
+Burgos, named Spain’s gastronomic capital for 2018, is a wonderful spot for quality produce.
+Go for tapas in one of the city’s many bars, offering a wide variety of flavours and combinations so you can taste as many different dishes as possible.

-As you get into Castilla-León, cured meats become even more prominent in restaurant menus.
-Cecina, smoked beef, is a local specialty and cured meats (embutidos) from this region are of exceptional quality.
+As you enter Castilla-León, cured meats become even more prominent in restaurant menus.
+Cecina smoked beef is a local speciality, and cured meats (Embutidos) from this region are of exceptional quality.

 cured-meats-camino-dishes-food-camino-de-santiago-caminoways